yeison/SetSolver/README.md

 #Tests
 See src/test/java/set/SetSolverTest.java for examples of how to run the SetSolver

+The tests are not complete by any means.
+With more time, I would certainly write a much more comprehensive suite of tests.

 It is possible to print the sets returned by the SetSolver.getPossibleSets() method in order to gain more insight on the sets produced.

 #Command Line